One Day in Kuala Lumpur, Malaysia: Itinerary & Where to Go in 24 Hours

 The area is one of the most exciting in KL.
 It’s constantly abuzz with action day and night.
 Jalan Petaling is an absolute must-visit during your first 24 hours in Kuala Lumpur.

-Walking along Petaling Street, you’ll feel as if you’ve magically stepped into the streets of Hong Kong, Shanghai or Beijing.
+Walking along Petaling Street, you’ll feel as if you’ve magically stepped into the streets of Hong Kong, Shanghai, or Beijing.
 The atmosphere is lively along the street.
 Kiosks pop out from the buildings under awnings and umbrellas.
 As you walk, shopkeepers beckon you to buy their latest wares.

 Petaling Street Chinatown

 Chinatown is the perfect place in Kuala Lumpur to sharpen your bargaining skills.
-You’ll find everything from clothing and fashion accessories to handicrafts and souvenirs here all at bargain-basement prices that’ll astound you—even before haggling them down.
+You’ll find everything from clothing and fashion accessories to handicrafts and souvenirs here, all at bargain-basement prices that’ll astound you—even before haggling them down.

 But, of course, Petaling Street isn’t just about shopping.
 In a city that’s as batty for food as KL, you’d have to expect that Chinatown offers some of Kuala Lumpur’s best cuisine.
 If you’ve still got room after your Central Market adventures, fuel up your itinerary at one of these top restaurants in KL’s Chinatown:

 • Restoran Kim Lian Kee is a KL classic that dubs itself as the originator of hokkien mee.
-This dish is a delicious combo of stir-fried noodles and a thick dark-soy-based sauce.
+This dish is a delicious combo of stir-fried noodles and a thick, dark-soy-based sauce.

 • Restoran Koon Kee Wan Tan Mee is a restaurant with over 50 years of history backing it up.
 The restaurant serves up KL’s best wan tan mee.
-This Cantonese favourite consists of noodles in a sweet black sauce.
+This Cantonese favorite consists of noodles in a sweet black sauce.
 It’s topped with ingredients like sweet BBQ pork, chicken, and dumplings.

 Before you leave Chinatown, don’t miss a chance to see Sri Mahamariamman Temple.
 This ornate 19th-century Hindu temple is quite striking & eye-catching.
-It seems wholly out-of-place among the Taoist & Buddhist temples scattered elsewhere in Chinatown.
+It seems wholly out of place among the Taoist & Buddhist temples scattered elsewhere in Chinatown.

 Get a taste of Bollywood in KL’s Little India (Brickfields)

 After immersing yourself in the delights of Chinatown, head back towards the Klang River.
-Enter into Pasar Seni Station for a train ride to KL Sentral.
+Enter Pasar Seni Station for a train ride to KL Sentral.
 Around the station, you’ll continue to explore KL’s diversity in Little India.

 Brickfields Little India